 Moat is a tool that lets you keep an eye on different brands and their advertising campaigns and strategies.
 The report provides information about the advertising campaigns of the entered brand like the ad size and the ad displayed location.

 Use this tool to get a good idea about where to get started on your advertising endeavors.

 Keyword Research and Monitoring

-Google’s Keyword Planner tool, a part of Google Adwords is a great free tool to begin on your keyword researching activities.
+Google’s Keyword Planner tool, a part of Google Adwords is a great free tool to begin your keyword-researching activities.
 Use the information on keywords from this tool to frame your headlines of articles accordingly.
 Gain more insights into what keywords bring up a lot of competition and conversions and choose your headlines accordingly.

 SpyFu lets you download up to six years of your competitors’ keywords for a price of $79/month.
 The tool provides in-depth advertising and keyword analysis of your competitor, which you can use to drive more targeted traffic to your website.

 A complete SEO, Adwords, and Keyword research tool, SpyFu is the best tool for insightful reports and analysis of your competitors.

 Backlink and Link Research

 Open site explorer is the search engine for links.
 You can analyze and get free reports on your website with insights on page and domain authority, linking domains, keyword tracking, anchor links used, and more.